-The Company subleases some of its restaurant space to a third-party.
-The Company's sublease has terms that end in 2025.
-The sublease agreement is non-cancelable through the end of the term and both parties have substantive rights to terminate the lease when the term is complete.
+The Company had subleased some of its restaurant space to a third-party.
+The Company's last remaining sublease term ended in January 2025 and the Company has no plans to enter into future sublease arrangements.
+The sublease agreements were non-cancelable through the end of the term and both parties had substantive rights to terminate the lease when the term is complete.
 Sublease agreements are not capitalized and are recorded as rental income in the period that rent is received.